Community Health Workers in Kansas Pharmacies

 Interested in learning more?

-KPhA, along with partners at the CHW Coalition, KDHE, and the Community Care Network of Kansas are offering a webinar series to learn more about being a pharmacy technician and being a community health worker.
+KPhA, along with partners at the CHW Coalition, KDHE, and the Community Care Network of Kansas are offering a webinar series to learn more about being a pharmacy-based community health worker.
 Join us for free CE and learn about new career opportunities or opportunities for growth in your current position!

 • What is the role of a CHW in a community pharmacy?